rendall/simple-components/README.md

 - [SimpleAudio] - an audio recorder and playback, useful to capture audio information
 - [SimpleCamera] - takes photos using a mobile device's camera
+- [SimpleNetlifyLogin] - a form that handles Netlify Identity login

 ## To install a local version of this site